AnujxRobin/Standard-Chartered-_-BankTech-_online-KYC/README.md

 # Standard-Chartered-_-BankTech-_online-KYC
 Online KYC Verification with Deepface,OpenCv and Pytesseract

-Packages and libraries used
+## Packages and Libraries Used

-Flask (for backend)
+- Flask (for backend)

-Bootstrap
+- Bootstrap

-Supabase (for database storage)
+- Supabase (for database storage)

-Deepface
+- Deepface

-OpenCv
+- OpenCV

-WTForms
+- WTForms

-pytesseract
+- pytesseract

 Workflow diagram of the project: